DOSull/Spatial-Data-Science/labs/week-02/README.md

-**Geog 315 T2 2021 - materials still to be finalised for T1 2022**
+**Geog 315 T1 2022**

 # Introducing *R* and *RStudio*
-The data for this lab are in [this file](data.zip?raw=true).
+Before we get into it, download the  data for this lab [here](data.zip?raw=true).

 This is a *zip* file and must be unpacked into a folder you have access to on the machine you are using.
 If you are working on a lab machine, it needs to be a folder on the **H: drive**.
 If you are unsure how to do this, ask for help, as if you get it wrong, you will inevitably run into problems later in the session.

+It is recommended you unzip the data to an appropriately named folder (something like `geog315-week2`).

 ## Introduction
 This lab will introduce you to the statistical analysis and programming environment *R*, running in *RStudio* (which makes it a bit easier to deal with). *R* has become one of the standard tools for statistical analysis particularly in the academic research community, but [increasingly also in commercial and other work settings](https://statfr.blogspot.com/2018/08/r-generation-story-of-statistical.html). *R* is well suited to these settings for a number of reasons, particularly